-Elite Clubs National League (Girls)
+Girls ECNL – Elite Clubs National League

-In 2009, the Minnesota Thunder Academy girls program was one of the 40 inaugural member clubs of the new Elite Clubs National League (ECNL), the highest level of female youth soccer in the United States.
 The ECNL was founded by forward-thinking Directors of Coaching across the country who saw a need for change in and special commitment to improving the daily environment for elite female youth soccer players.
-MTA’s own DOC, Danny Storlien, was one of the founders of ECNL!
-These directors collaborated to build what has become the top female youth development platform in the world.
-Sanctioned by US Club Soccer, the ECNL continues to be the most progressive and innovative development platform in the country.
+MTA Girls’ Director, Danny Storlien, was one of the founders of ECNL!

 • Play on your HS team